Read time: 3 minutes 30 seconds

 - are involved in the wider accessibility community - for example through publishing blog posts, running training and contributing to standards

-- can help you prioritise issues and provide support in fixing them (for example developing coding solutions to WCAG 2.0 or WCAG 2.1) - it’s worth paying more for a supplier that can help with this
+- can help you prioritise issues and provide support in fixing them (for example developing coding solutions to WCAG 2.0 or WCAG 2.1 or AS EN 301 549:2016).
+It’s worth paying more for a supplier that can help with this

 - meet your needs - for example if you need support tickets raised in a specific project management tool